aasisodiya/go/golang-memory-leaks/README.md

 ![List Shows annotated source](img/img8.png)

 Now we can clearly spot the line of code with issue and start to work on resolving it.
+For example you can see that Line No. 42 and 43 are increasing the heap size whereas Line No. 46 is the root cause.
+Since there is no return statement or closing statement for reccuring function hence we are facing Memory Leak.

 #### `svg` and `web` command